Interim CEO/Chief Program Officer of Child and Family Services

 Madeleine is a mental health counselor who has worked primarily but not exclusively with adolescents and young adults in Rochester, NY since 2008.
 Her work is informed by Mindful Self-Compassion, a program in which she has received extensive training.
 Madeleine holds the approved clinical supervisor credential (ACS) through the National Board for Certified Counselors (NBCC).
 Madeleine completed her doctoral studies on mental health professional wellness and avoiding compassion fatigue through increasing self-compassion.

 Amy finds value in connecting resources to create a more equitable learning experience for all students in our community.
 Amy works with teachers, administrators, and community members to ensure students have the tools they need for learning.
 As a Kids In Need Foundation affiliated partner, she networks continuously to expand the support Pencils and Paper provides to our local teaching workforce.
 Amy and her team of volunteers treasure seeing the countless smiles on the faces of the students who receive no-cost school supplies.
 Amy is a graduate of the University of Dayton where she studied Fine Arts and Elementary Education.

-Program Assistant – Pencils & Paper
+Program Coordinator – Pencils & Paper

-Ruthie joined JFS in late 2021 as Program Assistant at Pencils and Paper.
+Ruthie joined JFS in late 2021 as Program Coordinator at Pencils and Paper.
 With a Master of Science in Education in College Student Services Administration, Ruthie utilizes her expertise in building relationships with community partners and volunteers to further the Pencils and Paper mission.
 Her past experiences working with college administrators, students, and teachers give her a deep understanding of the unique challenges faced by educators in our community.

 Social Coordinator – NORC & Affordable Housing